DarkGhostHunter/RutUtils/README.md

 ### Serialization

 Sometimes you may want to store your Rut instance somewhere, or serialize it to JSON, or a string.
-In any way, you're covered.
+In this package you're covered from all angles.

 #### Serialize / Unserialize

-By default, a Rut instance is serialized as a raw string, which is latter reconstructed fast by just dividing the string into number and verification digit:
+By default, a Rut instance is serialized as a raw string, which is latter reconstructed quickly by just dividing the string into number and verification digit:

 ```php
 <?php